spywhere/Javatar/README.md

 * Call... : `Key+Shift+J`
 	* This will open quick panel to select which data you want to insert
 * Create new... : `Key+Shift+L`
+	* This will open quick panel to select which class you want to create
+* Operations... : `Key+Shift+O`
-	* This will open quick panel to select which data you want to insert
+	* This will open quick panel to select which operation you want to perform
 * Insert full package path: `Key+Shift+P`
 	* **Example:**
 	* Package.SubPackage